vesoft-inc/nebula-kafka-connector/ngql/README.md

 ### From Source Code

-Note that this repo is **private** now so you need to run `go env -w GOPRIVATE="github.com/vesoft-inc/*"` before building the source code

-To build Nebula Graph Console, make sure that you have installed [Go](https://golang.org/doc/install).

 > NOTE: Go version provided with apt on ubuntu is usually "outdated".

 Run the following command to examine if Go is installed on your machine.